Jeern/Managed-Menu-Extensions-Historic-/Lib/SetupDialogs/readme.txt

 1033 is the number associated with the english culture, for other cultures, similar corrections should be made to the wid files of the approiate folders.

+OBS: The setup dialogs in this Zip file corresponds to those of VS2008 sp1 for other settings it might not work.